 Designed to protect heritage

-archaeological sites, and results in their illegal export and import.”
+It added, “The importance and popularity of such items regrettably makes them targets of theft, encourages clandestine looting of archaeological sites, and results in their illegal export and import.”

 Five coin categories included